jgorset/jquery-wizard/README.md

 * `initial_step` - An integer describing which step the wizard should display initially.
 * `labels.next_step` - A string describing what the 'next step'-button should read (defaults to 'Next step').
 * `labels.previous_step` - A string describing what the 'previous step'-button should read (defaults to 'Previous step').
-* `animations.next` - A function that defines how the 'next' animation should look.
+* `animations.next` - A function that defines the 'next' animation.
 The function is passed two parameters; the current fieldset and the next fieldset.
-* `animations.previous` - A function that defines how the 'previous' animation should look.
+* `animations.previous` - A function that defines the 'previous' animation.
 The function is passed two parameters; the current fieldset and the previous fieldset.

 #### Example